 What It Looks Like

-Nature imagery (leaves, trees, green colors) that creates a false perception of
+Nature imagery (leaves, trees, green colors) that creates a false perception of environmental responsibility.
+Or recycling symbols that don’t guarantee recyclability.

 The Deception